s3ql/s3ql/rst/installation.rst

 * Version 1.2b1 or newer of the Sphinx_ document processor.

-* The `py.test`_ testing tool, version 2.3.3 or newer.

 With these additional dependencies installed, S3QL can be build and tested with ::

   python3 setup.py build_cython
   python3 setup.py build_ext --inplace
-  py.test tests/
+  python3 -m pytest tests/

-Note that when building from the Mercurial repository, building and testing is done with several additional checks.
+Note that when building from the Mercurial or Git repository, building and testing is done with several additional checks.
 This may cause compilation and/or tests to fail even though there are no problems with functionality.
-For example, when building from the Mercurial repository, any use of functions that are scheduled for deprecation in future Python version will cause tests to fail.
+For example, any use of functions that are scheduled for deprecation in future Python version will cause tests to fail.
 If you would rather just check for functionality, you can delete the :file:`MANIFEST.in` file.
 In that case, the build system will behave as it does for a regular release.

 The HTML and PDF documentation can be generated with ::